playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-intro-to-components/index.md

 This feature is arguably the biggest advantage of building an application with one of these frameworks.

 **This idea of having a bit of code run at a specific time relative to a component is called a component's "Lifecycle"**.
 Each part of a component's lifecycle has some kind of method behind it.
-There are many more types of lifecycle methods, including one that updates any time a value on-screen is changed, [which we'll dive deeper into with our "Lifecycles" chapter](/posts/lifecycle-methods).
+There are many more types of lifecycle methods, including one that updates any time a value on-screen is changed, [which we'll dive deeper into with our "Side Effects" chapter](/posts/ffg-fundamentals-side-effects).

 Speaking of updating data on-screen - let's take a look at how we can dynamically display data on a page.